Twipped/InterviewThis/README.md

 - Do you use the same OS distribution on all your servers, or is each server configured for specific needs?
   - Why did you choose your OS?
 What were the requirements?

-- Are development systems and services standarized, or do developers choose their own environments?
+- Are development systems and services standardized, or do developers choose their own environments?

 - Do tools need to be approved before use, or may I use whatever I want?